-Dr. Eric Darnell Pritchard is originally from Queens, NY and was raised in Black feminist abundance by his grandmother, mother, and aunt.
-Today, he is an ancestor-led and fortified, “community-accountable” (Alexis Pauline Gumbs), writer, teacher, and Black queer feminist alchemist.
-He is also the endowed Brown Chair in English Literacy and Associate Professor of English at the University of Arkansas and part of the faculty of the historic and prestigious Bread Loaf School of English at Middlebury College.
-He writes and teaches about literacy and rhetoric and their intersections with fashion, beauty, popular culture, identity, and power.
+Dr. Eric Darnell Pritchard is originally from Queens, NY and was raised in Black feminist abundance by their grandmother, mother, and aunt.
+Today, they are an ancestor-led and fortified, “community-accountable” (Alexis Pauline Gumbs), writer, teacher, and Black queer feminist alchemist.
+They are also the endowed Brown Chair in English Literacy and Associate Professor of English at the University of Arkansas and part of the faculty of the historic and prestigious Bread Loaf School of English at Middlebury College.
+They write and teach about literacy and rhetoric and their intersections with fashion, beauty, popular culture, identity, and power.

 Dr. Eric Darnell Pritchard earned a PhD in English (with distinction) and an MA in Afro-American Studies from the University of Wisconsin-Madison.
-He is also a proud alum of The Lincoln University of Pennsylvania, the nation’s oldest historically Black college and university.
+They are also a proud alum of The Lincoln University of Pennsylvania, the nation’s oldest historically Black college and university.

-He is also editor of “Sartorial Politics, Intersectionality, and Queer Worldmaking,” a special issue of QED: A Journal in GLBTQ Worldmaking (Michigan State University Press, 2017).
-His other writings have been published in multiple venues including the International Journal of Fashion Studies, Harvard Educational Review, Literacy in Composition Studies, Public Books, Ebony.com, and The Funambulist: Clothing Politics Issues 1 and Issue 2.
+They are also editor of “Sartorial Politics, Intersectionality, and Queer Worldmaking,” a special issue of QED: A Journal in GLBTQ Worldmaking (Michigan State University Press, 2017).
+Their other writings have been published in multiple venues including the International Journal of Fashion Studies, Harvard Educational Review, Literacy in Composition Studies, Public Books, Ebony.com, and The Funambulist: Clothing Politics Issues 1 and Issue 2.

 Dr. Eric Darnell Pritchard’s research has been supported by the National Endowment for the Humanities (NEH), the Schomburg Center for Research in Black Culture, and the James Weldon Johnson Institute for the Study of Race and Difference at Emory University, among other institutions.